 Tempietto Longobardo at Cividale (VIIIth century)

-The Longobards had a king who usually resided at Pavia, near Milan, but they established a powerful duchy at Forum Iuli (today's Cividale) which eventually gave its name (shortened in Friuli) to the easternmost part of Italy.
+The Longobards had a king who usually resided in Pavia, near Milan, but they established a powerful duchy at Forum Iuli (today's Cividale) which eventually gave its name (shortened in Friuli) to the easternmost part of Italy.
 The Dukes of Forum Iuli were generally able to prevent other invaders such as Avars and Slavs from entering Italy and the town retains some monuments and works of art of that period.
 In 775 the Duchy was conquered by Charlemagne who strengthened its military importance.

 Abbazia di Pomposa (near Ferrara) - Refectory - The Last Supper (XIVth century fresco)